[[Featured image: The Tora (tiger) sign of the Odawara castle.]

 [[Image Gallery follows]

-Odawara used to be a powerful city, home of the Houjou clan, that controlled a large part of the Kanto area.
+Odawara used to be a powerful city, home to the Houjou clan, that controlled a large part of the Kanto area.
 The castle was thought to be impenetrable.
 Then the feudal lords started fighting among each other and hell broke loose.
 At the battle for the siege of Odawara (which at that time had a coat of arms similar to the Legend of Zelda logo), Odawara castle was sieged by Toyotomi Hideyoshi.
-For some obscure reason, the soldiers from the disbanded odawara army continued to fight under different clans, while disclosing the castles defense techniques to their new generals, even though the castle did fall to the enemy [because the defense was THAT cool, huh].
+For some obscure reason, the soldiers from the disbanded Odawara army continued to fight under different clans, while disclosing the castle’s defense techniques to their new generals, even though the castle did fall to the enemy [because the defense was THAT cool, huh].
 Apart from the castle, the main attractions in the vicinity include the seashore and the onsen (hot springs) in Yugawara.

 Soon after, we were heading once again towards the castle.
 This time, we managed to get inside without distractions.
 It is not as huge and imposing as the medieval castles of the West, but it had a certain charm.
 White and plain, it looked pretty under the blue sky.
 We bought a 800yen joint ticket for the castle, the museum and the samurai museum.
 The exhibits were not so impressive.
 The important part for me was the castle architecture itself and the wonderful view of both the sea and the Hakone mountainous area, which made clear in mind why that clan had such a power in their hands.
 However, at that exact moment, I also noticed the smoke of a forest fire on the mountain side and the fire-brigade moving hastily to the rescue.
 I heard no news about anything serious, and we visited Hakone soon afterwards, so I guess it was not a matter of concern after all.
 Regarding Hakone, we followed the obvious and usual approach: First visit lake Ashinoko to get a perfect view of Fuji and the red torii gate, and then go to Hakoneyumoto to enjoy onsen.
 We visited Izumi (和泉) onsen [~1300yen per person], but I consider the onsen at Yoshiike (吉池旅館) hotel [~2000yen per person] a wonderful choice (too many ladies with kimonos in the lounge – I was feeling too dirty and lowly at that point, I wanted to avoid any fanciness).
 The evening ended with dinner at a restaurant close-by, with tonkatsu and salmon dishes, although when asked for ramen, the onsen receptionist recommended Nisshintei (ハイカラ中華 日清亭).